kbulloch/address_book/README.md

 Address Book app

 Application to create an address book.
-User has ability to create a new contact with name, phone number and address.
-User has ability to delete all contacts in the address book.
+User has ability to create a new contact with name, phone number and address; delete all contacts in the address book; search contacts by last name.

 ---------
 Setup: